Trauma and the Highly Sensitive Person and/or Empath

-Many of us have been raised in cultures which allow no space for recognition of trauma simply by not acknowledging it, whether that is through lack of awareness via the culture, the family of origin, or both.
+Many of us have been raised in cultures which allow no space for recognition of trauma.
+It is simply not acknowledged.
+This can be through lack of awareness via the culture, the family of origin, or both.

-For example, I was raised in a small British village by two parents who had truly awful childhoods for one reason or another, and who were both young adults during the Second World War.
+For example, I was raised in a small British village by two parents who had truly awful childhoods for one reason or another.
+They were both young adults during the Second World War.
 Both of them had to learn how to deal with stress and pain without acknowledging it openly.
-As their child I learned their lessons well.
+As their child, I learned their lessons well.

 From the British culture, there was (and probably still is) the oft-spoken energetic instruction of ‘the stiff upper lip’.

 From phrases.org.uk, the meaning of ‘keep a stiff upper lip’ is defined as

 Remain resolute and unemotional in the face of adversity, or even tragedy.

 It was an instruction to power on through and manage whatever came a person’s way without demonstrating emotion.
 (Interesting to note – the origin of this phrase may have actually come from the US culture!).

 Of course, this instruction originally came from a place of want and need.
 People needed to survive and found a very effective way to do so.

 What does blocking trauma and emotion do to our Personal Energy?

 Having a stiff upper lip is now diametrically opposed to more modern evolved psychological and spiritual practices.
 We are beginning to learn the value of self-examination, review, and release of Personal Energy.